Miemisgek/HelloWorld/README.md

 #<i>Plugins</i>
 <p>The plugins used in this app are the following:
-Cordova
+Cordova,
-Simon Macdonald telephonenumber
+Simon Macdonald telephonenumber,
-Cordova plugin whitelist
+Cordova plugin whitelist,
 Cordova Geolocation</p>